 Most moms report enjoying this time in their pregnancy because you’re likely still feeling better and more energetic than you did in your first trimester.
 And your little one is now around 70.8g, 10cm and is roughly the size of a pear!

 Your baby at 15 weeks

 Your baby is busy moving their arms and legs, though you likely won’t feel movement yet as they’re still so small.
 Their legs are growing longer than their arms, and their taste buds are starting to develop.

-Your baby is also practising their sucking, breathing and swallowing motions, and you’ll likely be able to tell now whether you’re having a boy or a girl.
+Your baby is also practising their sucking, breathing and swallowing motions, and a scan will most likely be able to tell now whether you’re having a boy or a girl.

 Your body at 15 weeks pregnant

 Here’s what you might be experiencing:

 - Gas and heartburn, as a result of the hormones.
 Unfortunately, this often gets worse as you get closer to your due date.

 - Round ligament pain, which is mild pain on the lower sides of your belly – usually on the right hand side – that might twinge when you roll over in bed, or when you make a sudden movement.

 Taking care of yourself during this time

 - Be kind to yourself!
 You’re going through lots of unfamiliar physical changes and you might be anxious too.
-You are, after all, growing an entire person!
+You are, after all, growing an entire person inside your body!